 - Resistant to temperature changes

-Your floors should also be non-slip and easy to clean with the proper drainage system.
-It’s a good idea to create and maintain your floors using chemicals and processes as environmentally friendly as possible to avoid breaking regulations or harming the environment.
+Your floors should also be non-slip and easy to clean with proper drainage.
+Creating and maintaining your floors using chemicals and processes as environmentally friendly as possible is a good idea to avoid breaking regulations or harming the environment.

 Which brewery drains should I use?

 Brewhouse drains are essential, and a suitable type to use is slit drains.
-These are clean, efficient drains that run the entire length of the floor.
+These are clean, efficient drains that run the entire floor length.
 They can withstand heavy traffic and are very easy to clean.

 Highly trafficked areas with large equipment may be better off with a traffic-rated ditch drain.
-More traffic means the drainage needs to be more durable than other areas.
+More traffic means the drainage must be more durable than in other areas.
 Additionally, if you plan to have guests on the floors, you may want to choose more excellent flooring.

 There are many things to consider when installing and maintaining your brewery floors, and they are all equally important.
-By choosing the best type of flooring, the best flooring, and the best drains for your situation, you can get the most out of your brewery floors.
+You can get the most out of your brewery floors by choosing the best type of flooring, the best flooring, and the best drains for your situation.